-It was a long night or a short night depending on how you look at things.
-Tony stopped by my room to see if Aleece and I would like to join him, Runt, Marty, Gretchen and Celia at the park for lunch.
-At first I thought of saying no. I was in one of those lazy moods where you just want to stay in your room and vegetate.
+Long night, short night depending on how you look at things.
+Tony stopped by my room to see if Aleece and I would like to join him, Scat, Marty, Gretchen and Celia at the park for lunch.
+At first, I thought of saying no. I was in one of those lazy moods where you just want to stay in your room and vegetate.
 Then I looked at Aleece.
 The fresh air would be good for her.

-The seven of us went to the park.
+The seven of us went to the Park.
 Aleece and I sat under the old oak tree on the south end of the park near the lake.
 Aleece was in my lap and I was playing patty cake with her.
-Runt and Tony were feeding the ducks; Marty, Gretchen and Cecelia were out on one of those rowboat things.
+Scat and Tony were feeding the ducks, Marty, Gretchen and Cecelia were out on one of those row boat things.
 I can’t remember what those things are called.

 Emily and I had a nice conversation.
 I asked her if she had children.
 She said no in a sad kind of way but she sounded as if she wanted children some day.
 The whole time we talked I answered the questions about Aleece as if she were mine.
 What could it hurt?